Andorra–European Union relations: Euro

 Andorra has a monetary agreement with the EU allowing it to make the euro its official currency, and permitting it to issue euro coins as early as 1 July 2013.
 They planned to issue their first coins on 1 January 2014.
 However, EU approval was delayed until December 2013, and the first Andorran euro coins entered circulation in January 2015.

 Other agreements

 Two other agreements were signed in 2003 and 2004.
 The first is a cooperation agreement covering the environment, communications, information, culture, transport, regional and cross-border co-operation and social issues.
 However this has seen few operational results so far.
 There is also a taxation of savings agreement which was signed following pressure from the EU on offshore financial centres to conform to EU standards.

-There is an agreement signed 2003 between France, Spain and Andorra on the movement and residence in Andorra of citizens of third States.
+There is an agreement signed in 2003 between France, Spain and Andorra on the movement and residence in Andorra of citizens of third States.
 It says that the three countries shall coordinate their visa requirements (in reality that Andorra follows the Schengen visa requirements) and that Andorra must accept entry only of those who have right of entry of Spain or France.
 Andorra is allowed to permit long stays for any person.